MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 ### Consider data compression

 Data compression is the process of reducing the size of data to optimize storage space and improve workload performance efficiency.
 Compressed data requires less storage space and less bandwidth for transmitting, which results in fast data transfer.

-Compress data to reduce your storage footprint and improve data access times.
+You would compress data to reduce your storage footprint and improve data access times.
 When you compress data, it reduces I/O operations and network bandwidth requirements.

 Lossless compression and lossy compression are data compression algorithms.
 Lossless compression algorithms reduce the size of data without losing any information.
 Lossy compression algorithms achieve high compression ratios by removing less important or redundant information.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: To compress and decompress data, you need computational resources, like CPU and memory.
 The more data that you compress, the more resources you need.